MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

     - `skill token` displays the user's token from the `SkillBot`.
     - `skill logout` logs the user out of the `SkillBot`

+>[!NOTE]
+> The first time users try SSO on a skill, they may be presented with an OAuth card to log.
+This is because they have not yet have given consent to the skill's Azure AD app.
+To avoid this, they can grant admin consent for any graph permissions requested by the Azure AD app.

 # [Emulator](#tab/eml)